NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: The Dataset

-With an average of 5.39 user turns per dialogue, we have 5,100 dialogues of 25,757 user turns in total.
+With an average of 5.39 user turns per dialogue, we have 5,100 dialogues consisting of 25,757 user turns.
 The user utterances have an average length of 19.43 tokens.
-In terms of composing strategies, 84.7\% of the utterances are composed using the strategy of \textit{implicit reasoning}, i.e., the utterance does not have any grounded ontology term; 6.5\% of the utterances explicitly mention the ontology terms, and the remaining 8.8\% use mixed strategies.
-This demonstrates the uniqueness and challenge of our dataset, compared with previous ones that the user utterances mostly closely follow the predefined ontology.

-Table~\ref{table:split} shows the train/valid/test split in the number of dialogues and turns.
-To evaluate the quality of our dataset, we randomly sample 500 examples and ask humans whether a preference distribution is reasonable based on the corresponding utterance.
-We end up with a correctness rate of 90.2\%, which is the percentage of turns with a reasonable preference distribution.
+84.7\% of the utterances are composed using \textit{implicit reasoning}; 6.5\% of the utterances explicitly mention the ontology terms, and the rest use mixed strategies.
+The train / valid / test split is 3,600 / 500 / 1,000 in the number of dialogues, and 18,182 / 2,529 / 5,046 in the number of user turns.
+To evaluate the quality of our dataset, we randomly sample 500 examples and ask the linguistics whether a preference distribution is reasonable based on the corresponding utterance.
+We end up with a turn-level correctness rate of 90.2\%.